gilesknap/IaC-at-home/nas/03-maas/PowerSupply.md

 cpu usage.
 A third PI not even running stress, causes us to start seeing under voltage throttling.

-# 50w Supply wired to power rails
+## 50w Supply wired to power rails

-Next I am ordering one of these
+Next I am ordering one of these (also available on Amazon with better price)
 - https://uk.rs-online.com/web/p/embedded-switch-mode-power-supplies-smps/1618278

 ![alt text](images/ps10a.png)